Ernest Vardanean: Reactions to arrest

-On April 7, a group of armed agents from PMR's Ministry of State Security arrested Vardanean in front of his home in Tiraspol and has been accused of working for the Moldovan intelligence in Chişinău.
-On May 11, he was shown on Transdniestrian state television confessing to being a spy.
+On 7 April, a group of armed agents from PMR's Ministry of State Security arrested Vardanean in front of his home in Tiraspol and has been accused of working for the Moldovan intelligence in Chişinău.
+On 11 May, he was shown on Transnistrian state television confessing to being a spy.
 Vardanean said he was recruited by Nicolae Botezatu, an official with the Moldovan Intelligence and Security Service, in May 2001 when he was a fourth-year student at Chişinău University.
 Vardanean's lawyer said his client was forced to confess to something he did not do (he believes the journalist was forced to make the confession in exchange for a meeting with his wife Irina).
 His family and friends also believe he was forced to confess under pressure.

-On April 21, 2010, the European Union Heads of Mission in Chişinău expressed their deep concern that the journalist Ernest Vardanean, who was arrested by the Transnistrian security forces, had been denied basic human rights.
+On 21 April 2010, the European Union Heads of Mission in Chişinău expressed their deep concern that the journalist Ernest Vardanean, who was arrested by the Transnistrian security forces, had been denied basic human rights.

 Oliver Vujović, the Secretary General of the South East Europe Media Organisation, said: "The accusations against Vardanian of high treason due to critical reporting are unacceptable...
 SEEMO urges the Ministry of Security in Tiraspol to withdraw the charges and the prison sentence.
 SEEMO would also like to remind the Ministry of Security in Tiraspol that an open media environment, allowing for the free flow of information, is a fundamental principle of any democratic society."

 "Reporters Without Borders reiterates its dismay about Vardanean's detention and treatment and calls for his release.
 In the meantime, it urges the authorities to allow him to see his lawyer, so that the proceedings can start running along legal lines."